-Intel introduced Thunderbolt as a competitor to the USB in 2011, and it was predominately taken up by Apple, however the company still remains a supporter of USB technology.
+Intel introduced Thunderbolt as a competitor to the USB in 2011, which was then predominately taken up by Apple, however the company still remains a supporter of USB technology.

-"The industry has affirmed the strong demand for higher through-put for user-connected peripherals and docks by coming together to produce a quality SuperSpeed USB 10 Gbps specification," Vice President of Intel Architecture Group Alex Peleg said.
+"The industry has affirmed the strong demand for higher through-put for user-connected peripherals and docks by coming together to produce a quality SuperSpeed USB 10 Gbps specification," said Alex Peleg, Vice President of Intel Architecture Group.

 "Intel is fully committed to deliver on this request."